 I fermented my carrots for about 5-6 days.
-Each ferment will differ, because it’s all about environment.
+Each ferment will differ because it’s all about the environment.
 Even with an airlock.
 Simply because one big factor is the temperature of the room.
 Cooler temps will slow down the ferment, and hotter temps will speed up the process.
-I believe it should not be any hotter than 75ºF.
+I believe it shouldn’t be any hotter than 75ºF.

 I like to give my ferments a taste after about 3 or 4 days.
 Then depending on the taste I may taste day 5 or day 6 to see if they are ready yet.